A new hierarchy for complex plane curves: The proofs of Theorems and and of Corollaries and

 Moreover, \eqref{bound} tells us that we can apply Theorem \ref{thm10} to any line arrangement $C_1$.
 Starting with the integers $t$ and $d$ as in the second claim of Corollary \ref{cor10}, we choose $C_1$ to be a free line arrangement of $e_1=d-t \geq 3$ lines, for instance $x^{e_1}+y^{e_1}=0$.
 Then we add $t$ generic lines to this arrangement and we get by Theorem \ref{thm10} a line arrangement $\A$ of degree $d$ and type $t$.
-This completes the proof of Corollary \ref{cor10}.
+This completes the proof of Corollary \ref{cor10}. \end{proof} Now we present our proof of Corollary \ref{cor11}. \begin{proof} We first notice that our additional assumption on $\CC$ implies